You are here

 Hive Equipment Needed

 The concept of the “bee space” is fundamental for understanding the movable frame hive.
 When honey bees build their combs in natural cavities or on exposed structures, the oval-shaped combs are attached at the top and hang in parallel sheets.
-Combs are spaced at a fairly regular interval of ¼–3/8 inch (6–10 millimeters).
+Combs are spaced at a fairly regular interval of one-fourth to three-eighths inch (6–10 millimeters).
 This space is observed between parallel combs (Figure 6) and between edges of combs and the cavity in which they hang.
 The space allows the bees to move on the surfaces freely while minimizing the distance between combs to help reduce heat loss.

 Reverend Lorenzo L. Langstroth is credited with discovering the bee space in 1851.
 He used the concept of bee space to construct a hive that maintains this interval between all wooden components, with the exception of the space between the floor and the bottom combs, which tends to be larger.
 The Langstroth hive design is modular.
 It can be expanded by adding boxes onto a stack and growing the hive vertically (Figure 7).
 A wooden frame surrounds each rectangular comb to allow the comb to be handled without damaging the beeswax surfaces.